yiyuezhuo/Victoria-II-save-file-parser/README.md

 		In [16]: len(rd['pop'])
 		Out[16]: 30242

-Pop attributes`(('block'),number)` means this is a block that is not parsed currently.It's important because I use a convenient but low efficiency load file.
+Pop attributes`(('block'),number)` means this is a block that is not parsed currently.
+It's important because I use a convenient but low efficiency method to load file.
 The `number` indicate the block location in origin file , so you can use other method to parse it .

 		In [17]: rd['pop'].values()[0]
 		Out[17]: